Cookie Policy

 Think about the following questions as you watch the video

-How does the scale of the First World War compare to that of the Second World War, according to the video?
+- How did the scale of World War I compare to World War II?

 : Greetings from across the globe.